tycheung/code_analyzer/README.md

 - [ ] Real-time Analysis
 - [ ] Plugin System

-## Coming Soon
+## Future Improvements on Deck

 ### Enhanced ML Analysis with Bayesian Methods

-Next major upgrade to our ML analysis system will use Bayesian statistical methods to provide more accurate and personalized deployment predictions.
+The next major upgrade to our ML analysis system will incorporate Bayesian statistical methods to provide more accurate and personalized deployment predictions.
 This new approach will:

-- **Learn from Experience**: Build personalized models for each team member based on their deployment history and expertise
+- **Learn from Experience**: Build personalized models for each team member based on their deployment history and expertise.
-- **Handle Uncertainty Better**: Provide confidence ranges for predictions instead of single-point estimates
+- **Handle Uncertainty Better**: Provide confidence ranges for predictions instead of single-point estimates.
-- **Adapt to Team Dynamics**: Automatically adjust to changing team patterns and relationships
+- **Adapt to Team Dynamics**: Automatically adjust to changing team patterns and relationships.
-- **Make Better Use of Limited Data**: Start making useful predictions even with limited historical data
+- **Make Better Use of Limited Data**: Start making useful predictions even with limited historical data.
-- **Give More Nuanced Insights**: Account for complex relationships between team members, components, and deployment timing
+- **Give More Nuanced Insights**: Account for complex relationships between team members, components, and deployment timing.

 The new system will allow teams to:
-- Get more accurate deployment window recommendations
+- Get more accurate deployment window recommendations.
-- Better understand prediction confidence
+- Better understand prediction confidence.
-- See how different team combinations affect success probability
+- See how different team combinations affect success probability.
-- Track how deployment success patterns evolve over time
+- Track how deployment success patterns evolve over time.

-This update aims to make the deployment recommendations even more useful for real-world development teams.
-Stay tuned!
+This update aims to make deployment recommendations even more useful for real-world development teams.

+### Frontend Improvements

+Currently, the system uses a static HTML page as the frontend.
+While this provides a simple and lightweight interface, it lacks interactivity and flexibility.
+Moving to a framework like **React** or **Vue.js** would allow for:

+- A **more dynamic and responsive UI** with real-time updates.
+- Better **user experience** with interactive dashboards and visualizations.
+- **Scalability** for future feature expansions, including improved filtering and customization options.

+### Additional Integrations

+To enhance usability, we are also considering things such as **calendar integrations** to better align deployment planning with team member availability.
+This would allow for:

+- **Automated scheduling** based on team member availability.
+- **Conflict detection** to avoid deployments during unavailable time slots.
+- **Seamless coordination** with tools like Google Calendar, Outlook, or Slack for real-time notifications.

+These enhancements aim to make the system more intuitive and practical for engineering teams managing complex deployments.